Gorefest: Change in style and subsequent split (1994-1998)

-Comeback
+Return and final disbandment (2004-2009)

 Gorefest reformed in 2004 and played various summer festivals in 2005.
 The band came out with a new album, La Muerte.
 They produced the album themselves, with mixing handled by Tue Madsen at Antfarm Studios.

 In 2006, De Koeyer appeared at Epica's concert in Paradiso (Amsterdam) as a guest grunter on the song "Consign to Oblivion" (A New Age Dawns #3).

 The next album, Rise to Ruin, was released in August 2007.
 The American release was licensed to Candlelight Records.

 On 15 June 2009, the band announced that they were calling it quits again, stating that they felt they had gone as far with the band as they could.